 The basilica of Santa Chiara has a beautiful rose window and gothic interiors.
 The construction of the church began in 1257 and has beautiful paintings and frescoes inside.
 The tomb of the saint is located inside the church.
 The remains of Saint Clare were transferred from the Chapel of San Giorgio.

 Basilica of Santa Maria degli Angeli

-The basilica of Santa Maria degli Angeli is located at the foot of the hill of Assisi and houses the Porrziuncola.
+The basilica of Santa Maria degli Angeli is located at the foot of the hill of Assisi and houses the Porziuncola.
 The construction of the basilica took place in 1569 and the building encloses the 9th century church of Porziuncola which was considered to be one of the most sacred places in the location.
 There is a central nave and two aisles and ten different side chapels.
 Directly under the dome is the Porziuncola.
-The interior has been kept very single with only very few decorations but the side chapels have been richly decorated.
+The interior has been kept very simple with only very few decorations but the side chapels have been richly decorated.